Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Introduction

 For any given choice of positive edge weights on the chosen oriented graph with fixed gauge ray direction, we show that the system of edge vectors solves a full rank system of relations and that the solution of such system at the boundary sources provides the boundary measurement matrix associated to such network by Postnikov \cite{Pos}.
 The vector components at internal edges are rational in the weights with subtraction--free denominators and are explicitly computed using conservative and edge flows, thus extending the results in \cite{Tal2} to the interior of the graph.
-Moreover, if the graph is reduced in Postnikov sense, the vector components at all internal edges are subtraction--free rational expressions in the weights with respect to a convenient basis of vectors which depends on the orientation of the graph, therefore they satisfy the stronger condition settled for the boundary measurement map in \cite{Pos}.
+Moreover, if the graph is reduced in Postnikov sense, the vector components at all internal edges are subtraction--free rational expressions in the weights, therefore they satisfy the stronger condition settled for the boundary measurement map in \cite{Pos}.
 On the contrary, null edge vectors may appear in reducible networks even if there exist paths from the given edge to the boundary sinks.
 In such case, we conjecture that it is possible to obtain non--zero edge vectors using the extra gauge freedom of weights on reducible networks.
-Finally we explicitly characterize how edge vectors change with respect to changes of orientation, of gauge ray direction and with respect to Postnikov moves and reductions.
+We also explicitly characterize how edge vectors change with respect to changes of orientation, of gauge ray direction and with respect to Postnikov moves and reductions.